innodocs/VM/README.md

 of handling environments with support for symbols and functional symbol tables (see [APPL1998], pg 107 - 111) (`symbol.sml`).

+<h3>C7</h3>
+In this chapter we are adding support for functions (_GAP_ `function`), local function variable definitions (_GAP_ `local`) and `return`s.
+This will require a rework of the code generator and emitter as the current implementation only supports jumps to/from block boundaries -- but `return` can jump across multiple blocks.

+Before diving into this we will start with a small intermediate project and add a translator from _GAP_ to _C++_, which is rather easy to implement given the support we've added thus far.

 <br/>
 <h3>Bibliography</h3>